across-protocol/indexer/packages/indexer/README.md

 **Example: Adding a `DepositForBurn` Event**

-The following example from `startArbitrumMainnetIndexer` shows how to configure the indexer to listen for CCTP's `DepositForBurn` event.
+The following example from `startArbitrumIndexer` shows how to configure the indexer to listen for CCTP's `DepositForBurn` event.

 ```typescript
 // Located in: src/data-indexing/service/indexers.ts